 The Hebrew words "KOL YEYUM" (every living thing) can also be translated "all existence".
 This is significant because it refers not only to breathing animals but to everything that has sentient life… birds, insects, animals, plants, trees, etc.

 Everything would be destroyed and buried in sediment where thousands of years later scientists would formulate all kinds of fantastic theories about billions of years and evolution.
 The Bible says that Noah did not hesitate in the face of this but continued to trust God and obey Him.

-Another parallel with the church is that Jesus promises that the world will be destroyed completely and the only way to be saved is to be in the church, and the only way to enter is through the one door of repentance and baptism.
+Another parallel with the church is that Jesus promises that the world will be destroyed completely and the only way to be saved is to be in the church.
+The only way to enter, however, is not through a physical door but through the spiritual door of faith expressed in repentance and baptism (Acts 2:38).

 This is a summary comment of all that had taken place according to God's plan.
 Noah's age is given as a historical marker.
 The order of entry: Noah first, his sons next as heads of family, wife of Noah and the sons' wives.
 Then the clean and unclean animals followed by the creeping things.

 This is the end of the antediluvian age because once they are in the ark the judgment comes upon the earth.